 The 100-year floodplain is the area where a flood has a 1% chance of occurring in any given year.
 This designation is important for floodplain management, and in helping determine the need for flood insurance.
 Development within this zone can occur, given the development meets all local and federal floodplain management regulations.

 FEMA FIRM for Dallas and Ellis Counties were reviewed and the project area was investigated for encroachments into the 100-year floodplain.
 Portions of the project area adjacent to Sanders Branch, Red Oak Creek, Little Creek, and tributaries of Little Creek are located within the 100-year floodplain.
 Additionally, portions of the project area adjacent to Red Oak Creek and Little Creek are within the 500-year floodplain and the regulated floodway.
 The remainder of the project area is located outside of the floodplain.
 Table 4-34 describes the area of the floodplains located within each alternative.
 The floodplains adjacent to Sanders Branch cross through Alternative 3.
-The floodplains adjacent to Red Oak Creek and tributaries of Little Creek cross through the proposed project in the area of the Common Alignment and Modification C, as shown in Appendix L.
+The floodplains adjacent to Red Oak Creek cross through Alternatives 1-4 and Modification D. The floodplains adjacent to Little Creek and tributaries of Little Creek cross through the proposed project in the area of the Common Alignment and Modification C, as shown in Appendix L.